openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/12/07

-* Nodes math-alderaan-c[01-04] are removed from the cluster until further notice.
+* Nodes math-alderaan-c[01-04] are with the vendor for repairs.

 ### 2022/12/06